Ebrahimi-Mostafa/Summary/Terminal.md

 - `less "Path/file_name"`: View the contents of a file using a pager.
 - `file "Path/file_name"`: It use signatures and magic numbers to determine the file type.
 - `head "Path/file_name"`: Display the first 10 lines of a file.
+- `tail "Path/file_name"`: Display the last 10 lines of a file.
 - `od "Path/file_name"`: Display the contents of a file in octal format.
 Some useful options:
   - `-c`: Display the contents of a file in ASCII format(Characters) per byte.
   - `-b`: Display the contents of a file in octal format per byte.